Sugar Futures Rise on Signs of Improving Refined Demand

 Continue Reading Below

-Sugar futures for March delivery gained 1.8% to 14.50 cents a pound on the ICE Futures U.S. exchange.
+Sugar futures for March delivery gained 1% to settle at 14.39 cents a pound on the ICE Futures U.S. exchange.

 For weeks, poor demand for refined sugar had weighed on the raw prices.
 The white premium, or the price difference between the white and raw sugar, had dropped precipitously, reaching levels that weren't sufficient to cover sugar refiners' production costs.